Last Updated: December 29, 2019

 The Record Label

 In typography, fonts are narrowed in width and increased in height to squeeze in more text, slimming from regular to condensed, extra condensed, compressed, and ultra compressed.
 There was rarely a need to get less text in – expanded font.
-The Prestige narrow font is somewhere between extra condensed and compressed, immediately recognisable once you become aware of it.
-If in doubt, compare the shape of the letter O in the above, football: British or American?
-The font family in both cases is sans-serif, in 50’s / 60’s type setting language, Gothic (unlike literary associations of the word).
+The Prestige narrow font is most likely Erbar Condensed, immediately recognisable once you become aware of it.

 Both are equal candidates for original status.
 The Plastylite is very rare and considered by Tokyo’s Disk Union as the original, and generally Tokyo knows best.
 I too lean towards the Plastylite due commonalities with 7001 and 7003.